IsacKun220/com1001/code/README.md

 ## 1. Setting up a Project on Codio

 If you've not already, you'll need to setup a Project on Codio.
+Go to (https://codio.com) and click the "Sign In" link.
+If you don't already have a password, click the "Lost your password?" link and enter your university email address (ok, so you didn't lose it, you never had one in the first place --- but this is how to get one).

+Once signed in, click the "My Projects" link under the "BUILD" in the sidebar, and click the "New Project" button at the top of the page.
+This will let you set up a new virtual machine on Codio that you can use to run Ruby examples and develop code for the team project.
+On Codio, these virtual machines are more commonly referred to  "boxes".
+Under "1) Select your Starting Point" select "Ruby + rails".
+Give your project a name under "2) Add some details" ("COM1001" is just fine, anything is ok, so long as all your projects have unique names).
+Ensure "3) Visibility" is "Private" and "4) Select gigabox" is "Standard" and you're ready to create your box by clicking "Create".

 ## 2. Setting up and Installing the Repository on Codio

 The first step in setting up and installing this repository is to clone it.
-Open a terminal on Codio and entering the following command:
+Open a terminal in your project (the first option under "Tools" menu), and entering the following command:

 ```console
 git clone https://github.com/philmcminn/com1001.git